doctore/Spring5Microservices/README.md

 ### security-jwt-service

 Based on JWT token, this module was created to centralize the management of authentication/authorization functionalities.
-Its main purpose is provide a completely multi-application platform to generate/manage their own access and refresh tokens (including additional information).
+Its main purpose is provide a completely multi-application platform to generate/manage their own access and refresh tokens (including additional information), choosing between JWS or JWE token type.
 Every application will be able to manage its own token configuration/generation adding a new row in the database base: **security.jwt_client_details** and implementing the interface `IAuthenticationGenerator`.

 The technologies used are the following ones: